-Today, I am sharing with you my top cream cheese buttercream frosting recipe, Best Ever Cream Cheese Buttercream.
+My sweet friends, today I am sharing with you my top cream cheese buttercream frosting recipe, Best Ever Cream Cheese Buttercream.

 As I have shared previously here on the blog, this exceptional buttercream is rich and buttery, melts on the tongue and is truly divine.
-In fact, I have used this recipe since 1990 to frost my phenomenal Classic Carrot Cake recipe that was used to develop my Carrot Cake Cheesecake Cake Bakery-Style last spring.
+In fact, I have used this recipe since 1990 to frost my phenomenal Classic Carrot Cake recipe that was used to develop my Carrot Cake Cheesecake Cake Bakery-Style.
 In that post, I explain which recipes influenced me and just how I arrived to develop the perfect Cream Cheese Buttercream to pipe beautifully.

 The secret is to use equal amounts, by weight, of butter to cream cheese—that is, 8 ounces (226 g) each.
 This, of course, translates to two (2) sticks of butter and one (1) brick of cream cheese.
 Most cream cheese frosting recipes call for far too much cream cheese (read: too much moisture and not enough fat) and the frosting just does not want to pipe well.
 In addition, the frosting is so loosey-goosey that cake layers actually slide!
 No fun—especially if transporting the cake.
 Essentially, you would have to add an incredible amount of confectioners’ sugar to stiffen it up in order to pipe nicely.
 And, for most of us, this translates to a frosting that is just too cloyingly sweet.

 This is what I wrote in my post last spring: